Colorful Quinoa Tabbouleh

 It’s tasty as a side, or a vegetarian main.
 Leave out the feta and it can be vegan, too.
 I bet you will like it..and you never do know, maybe your kids will too.

-Be sure to check out these other healthy quinoa recipes:
+If you like Quinoa Tabbouleh, check out other healthy quinoa recipes:

 Quinoa Cookies by Real Mom Nutrition